COGS108/Projects/Option2_Individual/FinalProject_Guidelines.md

 ### Project Proposal - Topic

-**General Topic**: Health Inspections
+**General Topic**: Parks & Recreation in San Diego

-**Prompt**: Imagine you work for a local city government and want to improve the restaurant health inspection process for the city government.
+**Prompt**: Imagine you work for the city of San Diego and it's up to you to audit the city's parks system and advise the city on what to do in the next five years.

 **Task**: Formulate a strong data science question (or set of questions) around this topic and carry out background research to better understand what others have done previously.
-Use the provided template, and inlcude this information in a strong Project Proposal.
+Use the provided template, and include this information in a strong Project Proposal.

 ### Project Proposal - Style Guidelines